NullPointerSamurai/Flexible-Thinking/README.md

 Copyright

-    © University of Piraeus | Department of Digital Systems 2024
+© University of Piraeus | Department of Digital Systems 2024 Contact

-Contact

 For more information, please contact the University of Piraeus, Department of Digital Systems.

+This README file provides an overview and detailed structure of the presentation, ensuring users can navigate and understand the content effectively.